 “Why does a post graduate student have to pay a full fare while an undergraduate student doesn’t?”

-Mr Tapat questioned the Victorian governments commitment to being ‘The Education State’, which is the catchphrase for Victorian license plates.
-Mr Tapat believes that the current financial system for education is “disgusting”.
+Mr Tapat questioned the Victorian governments commitment to being ‘The Education State’ – the catchphrase for Victorian license plates.
+Mr argued that the current financial system for education is “disgusting”.

-Honourable Member Mai went on to note that, “This Bill was produced for a reason”.
+Honourable Member Mai went on to note that the Bill was “produced for a reason”.